stfc/PSyclone/doc/developer_guide/psy_data.rst

 PSyData Read-Only-Verification Base Class
 -----------------------------------------
-The ReadOnlyVerification transformation uses the PSyData API to compute and store a checksum of each read-only parameter to a subroutine before the call, and verify that this checksum is not changed after the subroutine call.
+The ReadOnlyVerification transformation uses the PSyData API to verify that read-only arguments to a subroutine call are not changed.
+It does this by computing and storing a checksum of each read-only parameter to a subroutine before the call, and verifying that this checksum is not changed after the subroutine call.
 Since the API-specific instances share a significant part of code (all functions for the non API-specific Fortran types, e.g. scalar values and plain Fortran arrays), a common base class is implemented for these, based on the PSyData Base class (see :ref:`psydata_base_class`).
-This base class is provided as a jinja template as well (see :ref:`jinja`), taking the same parameters, which makes it easy to make sure the PSyDataBaseClass and ReadOnly base classes are created with the same settings.
+The ``ReadOnlyBaseType`` is provided as a jinja template as well (see :ref:`jinja`), see ``lib/read_only/read_only_base.jinja``.
+It takes the same parameters as the ``PSyDataBaseType``, which makes it easy to make sure the PSyDataBaseClass and ReadOnly base classes are created with the same settings (like supported Fortran types and number of dimensions).

 This Read-Only-Verification base class uses the PSyData base class.
 It uses the Declaration functions to count how many variables